Venexs/The-System/README.md

 ## Usage

 Run the The System Shortcut file (or The System.lnk) file in the main folder to start the program.
+If it doesn't work, please use the main.bat file

 ## Contributing